setms/book/docs/architecture/analysis.md

 Software architects seldom have formal training in decision-making and rarely use anything other than their experience or fashion to make decisions.
-Most are unaware of formal decision-making approaches, like Decision Intelligence @@Pratt2023, and decision-making tools, like decision matrices @@DecisionMatrix.
+Most are unaware of formal decision-making approaches, like Decision Intelligence @@Pratt2023, and decision-making tools, like decision matrices @@WikipediaDM.

 Architects also rarely document their decisions.
 It then falls unto others to reverse-engineer the decisions from the architectural views, or even from the code.